utkarshpriyadarshi1/e-patra/README.md

 # e-Dastavej

 ## Overview
 This project is a file management system built using Spring MVC.
 It allows users to upload, search, and manage files.
-The system supports different user roles like public, clerk, staff, assistant, etc.
+The system supports different user roles like public, clerk, staff, assistant, manager, and admin with varying levels of security.

 ## Features
 - File upload